 In other words, business investment is an area of strategic decision making for a business person.
 Knowing the value of business investment is critical to making the right decision.
 That is one reason professional business investors such as venture capitalists usually perform their own business valuations.

 When you need an objective business appraisal

 Now consider a case of legal dispute, such as a divorce.
 Here, the accuracy of business valuation is less important than a legally binding agreement between the parties.
 To resolve the dispute, the judge is likely to appoint an independent business appraiser.
 The number for business value may not be highly accurate, but it is still enforced by the court.
 All the parties can do is abide by the judgment.

-Here, the use of a business appraisal service is a necessity.
-The court is unlikely to accept business valuations from either party as biased.
-The independent business appraisal is called for as a compromise.
+Here, you may find the use of a business appraisal service necessary.
+The court will likely turn down business valuations from either party as biased.
+To reach a compromise, you would need an independent business appraisal.

 Other situations may not be as obvious.
 As a general guideline, a scenario where you largely control the outcome is best addressed with you having full knowledge and understanding of business value.
 In addition to business investments, partner buy-sell agreements and owner insurance coverage are good examples.